qupath/qupath-docs/docs/advanced/exporting_images.md

 ::::

 :::{tip}
-You can customise the scalebar thickness, font size and weight from preferences panel ({menuselection}`Edit --> Preferences --> Viewer`).
+You can customize the scalebar thickness, font size and weight from preferences panel ({menuselection}`Edit --> Preferences --> Viewer`).
 :::

 :::{tip}